-For all of the above except internal tasks, you’ll need to create the templates you want to use ahead of time so you can connect them in a workflow.
+For all of the above except internal tasks, you’ll need to create the templates you want to use ahead of time so you can connect them in an automated workflow.

 We recommend using the Brochure file whenever you’d like to include a visual aid or a more customizable, branded file for your clients.
 With the Brochure, you can build digital products like worksheets and courses, showcase pricing and services, and collect information or feedback just like you would with Questionnaires.

 To build out a Brochure, you can add images, text, questions and service options.
 You’ll be able to hyperlink your text to lead your clients to other content as well, which is perfect if you want to lead them to your HoneyBook Scheduling Tool, social media accounts or other resources.